 This stuffing, with its pleasant herb flavor, is a nice change of pace from traditional bread stuffing.
 The crunch comes from sunflower kernels.
 (Leftovers would be great in the Chicken Jambalaya recipe above.)

--Grady Walker, Tulsa, Oklahoma
+-Frances Wilson, Tulsa, Oklahoma

 Mom cooked for 11 children, so her menus usually featured basic, simple foods.
 But on New Year's Day, she always treated us to this special pork roast.
 All of us kids agree this was our mom's best meal! — Ruby Williams, Bogalusa, Louisiana